The Easiest IF Function Google Sheets Guide

 IF(logical_expression, value_if_true, value_if_false)

-• Logical_expression: This is the condition that you check in the function.
+• Logical_expression: This is the condition where you check the function.
 It is an expression or reference to a cell containing an expression that would return a logical value (i.e., TRUE, FALSE).

 • Value_if_true: The value the function returns if logical_expression is TRUE.